adriennem76/friend-support-backend/README.md

 ## Install

-Run `rails db:create` in the project directory.
+Run `bundle install` in the project directory.
+Then run `rails db:create`.
 Then run `rails db:migrate`.

 Install the frontend of the project following the instructions in that README: [Community Care Frontend](https://github.com/adriennem76/friend-support-frontend)